A Note about Links:

 What's about as interesting as gazing at a pile of dryer lint?
 Perhaps it's reading through the fine print of your homeowner's insurance policy.
 But there's a lot at stake.
-Parts of Vermont were recently shaken by a minor earthquake.
-Some damage was reported here and there [at the time of this article's publication].
+Parts of Vermont were recently shaken by a minor earthquake - large enough to rattle and damage some homes.
 Few people realize that most HO policies don't cover damage from an earthquake without the purchase of an additional rider.

 PEOPLE, SPECIAL JOBS

 Senator Edgar May, Author of Change

 Long before he became better known to some people as the brother of Vermont's first woman governor, Madeleine Kunin, then-journalist Edgar May put on a disguise, wrote a series of pieces on an ailing welfare system, won a Pulitzer Prize and got a surprising offer from Washington.